-Justice Department urges judge to block AT&T-Time Warner merger
+U.S. Justice Department urges judge to block AT&T-Time Warner merger

 WASHINGTON (Reuters) - President Donald Trump’s administration urged a federal judge on Thursday to block AT&T Inc’s proposed $85 billion merger with Time Warner Inc, saying the deal would hand the company a “weapon” to harm competition and raise consumer prices.

-During opening statements in one of the most closely watched U.S. antitrust trials in years, Justice Department lawyer Craig Conrath said the deal would hike prices by more than $400 million annually, or an average of $0.45 a month for pay TV subscribers.
+During opening statements in one of the most closely watched U.S. antitrust trials in years, Justice Department lawyer Craig Conrath said the deal would hike prices for consumers by more than $400 million annually, or an average of $0.45 a month for pay TV subscribers.

+AT&T lawyer Daniel Petrocelli, in his opening statement, ridiculed the Justice Department’s case and suggested the administration was “fundamentally stuck in the past” and that its arguments were “divorced from reality.”

+Petrocelli said the deal would actually lead to a 50-cent decrease in prices for pay TV subscribers, citing a number of errors in a government expert’s model of how the transaction would impact future prices.

-Conrath said AT&T would be able to use content from movie and TV show maker Time Warner including its Turner unit to prevent innovation.
-The merger will hurt 90 million U.S. pay TV subscribers, Conrath added.
+But Conrath said AT&T would be able to use content from movie and TV show maker Time Warner, including its Turner unit, to prevent innovation.
+The merger would hurt 90 million U.S. pay TV subscribers, Conrath added.

-“This is a weapon to harm competition,” Conrath told U.S. District Judge Richard Leon, who will decide the case.
+“This is a weapon to harm competition,” Conrath told U.S. District Judge Richard Leon, who will decide the case after a trial expected to last six to eight weeks.

+“Time Warner would be a weapon for AT&T because AT&T’s competitors need Time Warner,” Conrath added.

+The Justice Department, Petrocelli said, “cannot meet their burden of proof.
+They cannot prove that this would lessen competition.”

 The Justice Department filed suit in November to stop AT&T, which has some 25 million pay-TV subscribers, from closing the deal.
 AT&T says a merger would benefit consumers by creating efficiencies.
 AT&T is the biggest pay-TV provider via subsidiary DirecTV.